(and what you should know about pillar page design)

 The other thing that is hard to do for most of the marketers is coming up with ideas in order to create really good authority content.
 Yes, we know: there's so much noise out there, it's difficult to rise above that.
 But there’s a solution: authority content.

 So if you ask yourself: “How do I get found on Google?
 How do I get seen?
-How do I get traffic to the site?”
+How do I get traffic to the site?" or “Where does my website rank on Google?”
 Just let’s continue reading.

 The basics: how search engines find you